Dr. Courtney Wein is a fetal and pediatric cardiologist with The Heart Program

 Dr. Wein is board certified in general pediatrics.
 She is a fellow of the American Academy of Pediatrics and member of the America Society of Echocardiography and Fetal Heart Society.

-Dr. Wein is employed by Pediatric Specialists of America (PSA)
+Dr. Wein is employed by Nicklaus Children’s Pediatric Specialists

 , the multispecialty group practice of Nicklaus Children’s Health System.